derb12/pybaselines/docs/algorithms_2d/whittaker_2d.rst

 By following the excellent insights laid out by G. Biessy in `[2] <https://doi.org/10.48550/arXiv.2306.06932>`_, the dimensionality of the system can be reduced by using eigendecomposition on each of the two penalty matrices, :math:`D_{d_r}^{\top} D_{d_r}` and :math:`D_{d_c}^{\top} D_{d_c}`.
-(Note that speeding up Whittaker smoothing using `factorization in 1D <https://doi.org/10.1016/j.csda.2006.11.038>`_ and `eigendecomposition in nD (great paper) <https://doi.org/10.1016/j.csda.2009.09.020>`_ has already been done, although they require using a fixed difference order, and, in the second case, of using different boundary conditions that do not translate well from smoothing to baseline correction).
+(Note that speeding up Whittaker smoothing using `factorization in 1D <https://doi.org/10.1016/j.csda.2006.11.038>`_ and using the `analytical eigenvalues in nD (great paper) <https://doi.org/10.1016/j.csda.2009.09.020>`_ are established methods, although they require using a fixed difference order, and, in the second case, of using different boundary conditions that unfortunately do not translate well from smoothing to baseline correction).
 The general eigendecomposition of the penalty matrix gives

 .. math::